Cygnus-Wealth/enterprise-arch/domains/portfolio/bounded-contexts/portfolio-aggregation.md

 - **asset-valuator**: For pricing and valuation

 ### Depended On By
-- **cygnus-wealth-core**: Uses aggregation services for portfolio data
+- **cygnus-wealth-app**: Uses aggregation services for portfolio data

 ## Key Concepts